-Kim Jong Un’s train spotted at coastal resort, intel reports scotch death rumors
+Kim Jong Un’s train spotted at coastal resort, intelligence reports scotch death rumors

 The Daily NK website first reported that Kim had undergone an operation on April 12 at a hospital near Mount Myohyang and was recuperating at a nearby villa.

+But if Kim were gravely ill, it’s unlikely he would have left the hospital and traveled by train to Wonsan, a distance of over 150 miles.
+And if he had died and officials wanted to maintain secrecy, it’s unlikely his body would have been transported across the country.

-The stakes were dramatically raised when CNN reported an unnamed U.S. official as saying Washington was monitoring intelligence suggesting Kim was in “grave danger” after undergoing surgery.
-But officials in Seoul and Washington soon downplayed that report.
+Speculation intensified last week when CNN reported an unnamed U.S. official had said Washington was monitoring intelligence suggesting Kim was in “grave danger” after surgery.
+But officials in Seoul and Washington soon downplayed or contradicted that report.

-On Saturday, Reuters reported that China had dispatched a team including medical experts “to advise on” Kim, citing three unnamed sources, but the news agency cautioned that it was “unable to immediately determine what the trip by the Chinese team signaled in terms of Kim’s health.”
+On Saturday, Reuters reported that China had dispatched a team including medical experts “to advise on” Kim.
+The news agency cited three unnamed sources but cautioned that it was “unable to immediately determine what the trip by the Chinese team signaled in terms of Kim’s health.”

-A Japanese magazine fueled the rumor mill by citing a single unnamed Chinese medical source as saying Kim was in a “vegetative state” after an operation went wrong, while a Hong Kong TV executive posted on social media that Kim was dead.
+A Japanese magazine cited a single unnamed Chinese medical source as saying Kim was in a “vegetative state” after an operation went wrong.
+A Hong Kong TV executive posted on social media that Kim was dead.

-Kim is overweight and is frequently seen smoking: it would hardly be a surprise to discover he had heart problems.
-But the fact that his train appears to have moved around the country recently, along with other indications he is in Wonsan, contradict the notion he is at death’s door.
+Kim is overweight and is frequently seen smoking; it would hardly be a surprise if he had heart problems.
+But the movement of the train and other indications he is in Wonsan appear to contradict the notion he is at death’s door.

 Dong-a Ilbo, a South Korean newspaper, cited a U.S. official in Washington saying Kim had been seen walking around in Wonsan.

-Over the years there have been many false death reports about all three North Korean leaders.
-Kim Jong Un had gone into seclusion and missed important public events before, only to subsequently reemerge, noted Bruce Klinger, a former U.S. intelligence official who now works at the Heritage Foundation.
+For experienced North Korea watchers, this territory is not unfamiliar.
+Kim’s father, Kim Jong Il, and grandfather, Kim Il Song, were both subject to many false death reports.
+Kim Jong Un has gone into seclusion and missed important public events before, only to reemerge, noted Bruce Klingner, a former U.S. intelligence official who now works at the Heritage Foundation.

-“On the other hand, the first that the US Intelligence Community and even North Korean ministries knew of Kim Jong Il’s death in 2011 was the official announcement two days later,” Klinger noted.
+“On the other hand, the first that the U.S. intelligence community and even North Korean ministries knew of Kim Jong Il’s death in 2011 was the official announcement two days later,” Klingner noted.

-When Kim Jong Il had a stroke in 2008, Thae said colleagues at the Foreign Ministry knew nothing for an entire week, even as official documents needing the leader’s approval piled up.
+When Kim Jong Il had a stroke in 2008, Thae said, colleagues at the Foreign Ministry knew nothing for an entire week, even as official documents that required the leader’s approval piled up.

-But it is also noteworthy that French doctors attended the North Korean leader on that occasion, experts say, and it is far from clear North Koreans would invite in Chinese officials and doctors — and possible Chinese meddling — if there really was a succession crisis being played out behind the scenes.
+But it’s also noteworthy that French doctors attended to the North Korean leader on that occasion, analysts say, and it’s far from clear North Koreans would invite in Chinese officials and doctors — and possible Chinese interference — if there really were a succession crisis playing out behind the scenes.

-North Korea’s relationship with China is more based on tolerance and overlapping interests than any real trust.
+North Korea’s relationship with China is based more on overlapping interests than any real trust.

-Indeed, experts, officials and diplomats say concerns about the coronavirus pandemic represent another perfectly plausible theory to explain Kim’s vanishing act, especially if a senior official had contracted the virus or come into contact with someone who had.
+Indeed, analysts, officials and diplomats say concerns about the novel coronavirus represent another plausible theory to explain Kim’s vanishing act, especially if a senior official had contracted the virus or come into contact with someone who had.

-The regime has repeatedly underlined its deep concern about a possible outbreak of coronavirus, and completely shut its borders early in the outbreak.
+The regime has repeatedly underlined its deep concern about a possible outbreak of the coronavirus and completely shut its borders early in the global crisis.

-A World Health Organization official told Voice of America this week that 740 had been tested for the new coronavirus by April 17 and all were found not to be infected.
+A World Health Organization official told Voice of America this past week that 740 people in North Korea had been tested for the novel coronavirus by April 17, and none was found to be infected.

+A shadowy group trying to overthrow Kim Jong Un allegedly raided a North Korean embassy in broad daylight

-But many health experts are skeptical, and Radio Free Asia reported that officials admitted the virus had entered the country during community lectures.
+But many health analysts are skeptical, and Radio Free Asia reported that officials admitted the virus had spread through the country when talking with local organizations and neighborhood watch units.

-The Tokyo Shimbun newspaper reported that Kim appears to be undergoing “voluntary isolation,” in Wonsan, citing a high-ranking Japanese government official, and quoted North Korean sources as saying he had gone there after one of his bodyguards was found to have the virus.
+The Tokyo Shimbun newspaper reported that Kim appears to be undergoing “voluntary isolation” in Wonsan, citing a high-ranking Japanese government official, and quoted North Korean sources as saying he had gone there after one of his bodyguards was found to have the virus.
+That’s not the sort of thing North Korea would admit publicly, especially given its insistence it has no cases of the virus.

-Meanwhile, there may have been no new photographs of Kim on North Korea state media for two weeks, but there is still no sign of anything amiss.
+There have been no new photographs of Kim on North Korea state media for two weeks, but that’s not necessarily a sign that anything is amiss.

-This week, Kim has sent messages to Syrian President Bashar al-Assad and Cuban President Miguel Díaz-Canel, state media reported, while he also sent a letter to construction workers thanking them for building the city of Samjiyon, the official Rodong Sinmun newspaper reported on Sunday.
+Kim sent messages last week to Syrian President Bashar al-Assad and Cuban President Miguel Díaz-Canel, the state Korean Central News Agency reported, and sent a letter thanking construction workers for building the city of Samjiyon, the official Rodong Sinmun newspaper reported on Sunday.

-“Experienced Korea watchers are counseling ‘we don’t know, we have to wait for confirmation, so have another drink,’” Klingner said, “while those new to North Korea are taking the rumors and face value and panicking about loss of control of nuclear weapons.”
+“Experienced Korea watchers are counseling ‘we don’t know, we have to wait for confirmation, so have another drink,’ ” Klingner said, “while those new to North Korea are taking the rumors at face value and panicking about loss of control of nuclear weapons.”